 Meibomian ("my-BOH-mee-an") glands are large sebaceous oil glands that line the edge of the eyelids alongside the eyelashes.
 Meibomian glands produce an oil called meibum that secretes onto the surface of the eye every time we blink.
 This oil is important for your eye health, as it keeps your eyes lubricated and prevents your tears from evaporating too quickly.
 Tears are made up of meibum, water, and mucus.
 The meibum oil helps to prevent the water layer from drying out.
 There are between 20 to 30 meibomian glands in the lower eyelid and 25 to 40 meibomian glands in the upper eyelid.

-Meibomian gland dysfunction (MGD) is a common eye condition, yet some people may not realize they have it.
-MGD is the result of a blockage of the meibomian glands, causing them to be unable to secrete oil into the tears.
-MGD is associated with dry eye syndrome because the oil blockage causes tears to dry up too quickly.
+Issues with the meibomian glands are very common, yet some people may not realize they have problems.
+It is often the result of a blockage of the meibomian glands, causing them to be unable to secrete oil into the tears.
+This condition can be associated with dry, irritated eyes because the oil blockage causes tears to dry up too quickly.

-MGD is actually a type of blepharitis, which is a term used to describe an inflammatory and sometimes infectious condition in the eyelids.
-Anterior blepharitis impacts the front part of the eyelid and lashes that can cause the eyelids to become red and inflamed.
-Anterior blepharitis can also cause crusty eyelashes and is often caused by staphylococcus bacteria.
-Posterior blepharitis, on the other hand, is what’s referred to as MGD.
+Meibomian gland issues are often the result of eyelid inflammation, which describes an inflammatory and sometimes infectious condition in the eyelids.
+One form of eyelid inflammation impacts the front part of the eyelid and lashes and can cause the eyelids to become red and inflamed.
+This can also cause crusty eyelashes and is often caused by staphylococcus bacteria.
+If the problem affects the back of the eyelids, the glands may be the problem.

-Changes to the meibomian glands or the amount or quality of the meibum oil can lead to MGD.
-Most commonly, a combination of factors contribute to MGD.
-Obstructive MGD occurs when the gland openings become clogged, causing less oil to reach the surface of the eye.
+Changes to the meibomian glands or the amount or quality of the meibum oil can lead to eye and eyelid issues.
+Most commonly, a combination of factors contribute to irritated eyes.

 The number of meibomian glands that a person has decreases as we age.
-Ethnicity also plays a role; for example, Asian people are three times more likely to get MGD than people of European decent.
-In addition to your age and ethnicity, people who wear contact lenses are also more likely to get MGD.
+Ethnicity also plays a role.
+In addition to your age and ethnicity, people who wear contact lenses are also more likely to suffer from inflammatory eyelid conditions.

-There are a number of common medical conditions linked to MGD including:
+There are a number of common medical conditions linked to eyelid inflammation including: